-In heavy usage, we played games like Real Racing 3, Deer Hunter and Asphalt 9 Legends and though the phone performed smoothly in gameplay, we noticed a substantial lag while switching between apps and games.
+In heavy usage, we played games like Real Racing 3, Deer Hunter, and Asphalt 9 Legends, and though the phone performed smoothly in gameplay, we noticed a substantial lag while switching between apps and games.
 Heavy games also take quite a time to load up.

 Though Snapdragon 636 in the Nokia 6.1 Plus is known for controlled battery consumption, we noticed that the phone ate up more battery than expected

-Nokia 6.1 Plus packs a 3060 mAh battery that is backed by the Qualcomm Quick charge 3.0 with USB Type C which means it can charge faster than the traditional charging systems.
+Nokia 6.1 Plus packs a 3060 mAh battery that is backed by the Qualcomm Quick charge 3.0 with USB Type C, which means it can charge faster than the traditional charging systems.

-This battery consumption rate accurately tells you about the real-life scenario, though we also tested the phone in our video playback test where it gave out a good run for the battery.
+This battery consumption rate accurately tells you about the real-life scenario, though we also tested the phone in our video playback test, where it gave out a good run for the battery.

 The Nokia 6.1 Plus has a combination of 16MP + 5MP sensors.
-While the former is the main camera with an aperture of f/2.0, the latter is a monochrome sensor having an f/2.2 aperture.
+While the former is the primary camera with an aperture of f/2.0, the latter is a monochrome sensor having an f/2.2 aperture.

 The photos in daylight are well-detailed with a good range of colors but somehow come out undersaturated sometimes.
 However, HDR helps a good amount in popping up the colors.
-The camera specifically struggles a lot in controlling sunlight, and that is where HDR comes in handy.
+The camera struggles a lot explicitly in controlling sunlight, and that is where HDR comes in handy.

 In the bright indoor light, the camera can do wonders.
 The live bokeh mode works almost perfect and successfully differentiates between the subject outline and background.